dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/README.md

 src="front_example.png"
 />

 The first row from the top displays the 12 input frames, the second row the succeeding 12 target frames and the following rows the 12 predicted frames of the models. `T` refers to the index of the frame (in hours), with `T=0` denoting the last input frame and `T=+12` denoting the final target and prediction frames.
-The final row shows the averaged forecast of an ensemble of the W-MAE, W-MSE and SERA-trained models.

 ## Citation